-The aim of this website is to make information available about underground mining records.
-It draws together a range of mine plans from a variety of sources including the Health and Safety Executive mine abandonment plans, published mine plans and plans of mine workings.
-This site is not a comprehensive catalogue, but represents the information currently available in our database for non-coal mine plans.
-For details of coal workings contact The Coal Authority.
+The BGS aims to make available information about underground mining records, drawing together a range of mine plans from a variety of sources including the Health and Safety Executive mine abandonment plans, published mine plans and plans of mine workings.
+This is not a comprehensive catalogue, but represents the information currently available in our database for non-coal mine plans.
+(For details of coal workings contact The Coal Authority.)

-Mining has occurred in Great Britain since approximately 2700 BC.
-A diverse range of minerals has been extracted by underground mining, ranging from industrial minerals such as limestone through to precious metals like gold.
+Mining has occurred in Great Britain since approximately 2700 BCE.
+A diverse range of minerals has been extracted by underground mining, from industrial minerals such as limestone to precious metals like gold.
 Plans, sections and shaft information exist, recording many of these workings.
-However, with the exception of coal mining, there has been no co-ordinated effort to catalogue and create a national database of these records.
+However, with the exception of coal mining, there has been no coordinated effort to catalogue and create a national database of these records.
 A variety of collections, catalogues and indexes exist in disparate public and private hands but individually, these cover only parts of the total holding (thought to be in excess of 40 000 documents).

-The mining plans portal was established in 2002 as a result of a partnership between a group of public bodies including the Health and Safety Executive, the Coal Authority, British Geological Survey (BGS), The National Archives, the Mineral Valuer (part of The Valuation Office) and the Camborne School of Mines, who agreed to work together to create a national database of non-coal mine plans.
+The mining plans portal was established in 2002 as a result of a partnership between a group of public bodies including the Health and Safety Executive, the Coal Authority, the BGS, the National Archives, the Mineral Valuer (part of the Valuation Office) and the Camborne School of Mines, who agreed to work together to create a national database of non-coal mine plans.
 The consortium agreed the following: